qrzn23/min/wip/magick/content.md

 object imagined.

-The five tatwas are useful for this purpose; they are : a black ovalj a blue disk j a silver crescent ; a yellow square ; a red triangle.
+The five tatwas are useful for this purpose; they are : a black ovalj a blue disk j a silver crescent; a yellow square ; a red triangle.

-2. Proceed to combinations of simple objects ; e.g. a black oval within a yellow square, and so on.
+2. Proceed to combinations of simple objects; e.g. a black oval within a yellow square, and so on.

 3. Proceed to simple moving objects, such as a pendulum